istio-ecosystem/istio-operator/ARCHITECTURE.md

 `IstioControlPlaneSpec` defines functional settings at the feature level.
 Functional settings are those that performs some function in the Istio control plane without necessarily being tied to any one component that runs in a Deployment.
 Component settings are those that necessarily refer to a particular Deployment or Service.
-For example, the number of Pilot replicas is clearly a component setting, because it refers to a component which is a Deployment in the cluster.
+For example, the number of Pilot replicas is a component setting, because it refers to a component which is a Deployment in the cluster.
 Most K8s platform settings are necessarily component settings.
-The available features and the components that comprise it are as follows:
+The available features and the components that comprise each feature are as follows:

 | Feature | Components |
 |---------|------------|